The History of Taco Bell

 © History Oasis

-It was remarkably small, just 400 square feet in size—about as big as a two-car garage.
-The tiny building was designed in the Mission architectural style, featuring arches and a little walk-up window where customers could place orders.
+The small 400-square-foot restaurant was about as big as a two-car garage.
+It was designed in the Mission architectural style, with arches and a little walk-up window for customers to place their orders.

 PEPSICO ACQUIRED TACO BELL